ahuacate/recipes/README.md

 ### 1.01 Step 1
 Pour the warm milk into your bread machine.
 Add the flour, eggs, butter, salt and sugar.
 Add the yeast into the dispenser.
 Start the machine on the dough function.

-FYI the dough function is `Menu 9` on my Panasonic Breadmaker.
+FYI the dough function is `Menu 9` on my Panasonic Bread maker.
 The whole process takes about one hour and includes a warm dough rising.
-Its completely painless.
+It's completely painless.

 ### 1.02 Step 2
 While the dough is rising, prepare your cinnamon filling.

-In a medium bowl, combine the soft butter, brown sugar, maple syrup or golden syrup, vanilla essense and cinnamon, mixing until well combined.
+In a medium bowl, combine the soft butter, brown sugar, maple syrup or golden syrup, vanilla essence and cinnamon, mixing until well combined.
 Set aside.

 ### 1.03 Step 3
 Traditionalists, sprinkle a pastry mat generously with flour.
 Lazy efficient amateurs, spray your silicon rolling mat or surface with spray oil.

 Turn out the dough onto the pastry mat.
-Using your fingers gently form the dough into a rectange 35-40cm x 30cm (based on half batch measurements).Give it time to relax bewteen stretching.
+Using your fingers gently form the dough into a rectangle 35-40cm x 30cm (based on half batch measurements).
+Give it time to relax between stretching.
 Or use a rolling pin (I don't).
-I simply jab the dough with my finger tips as if I am making Focaccia and ply the dough into a rectangle.

 ### 1.04 Step 4
-Now spread the filling mixure across the rolled dough leaving the edge closest to you clean (about 20mm, to help with sealing the finished roll).
+Now spread the filling mixture across the rolled dough leaving the edge closest to you clean (about 20mm, to help with sealing the finished roll).

 ![alt text](https://raw.githubusercontent.com/ahuacate/recipes/master/photos/141534.jpg)